Aug. 21, 2025 - Freedomain Radio - Stefan Molyneux

 But I was a late bloomer.

-And again, I was socially awkward, but I was reasonably popular Because I was known as an intelligent and talented person.
+And, you know, there was this one girl that I was socially awkward, but I was reasonably popular because I was known as an intelligent and talented person.

 It's like, oh, he's the violin kid and he's really smart and blah, blah, blah.